apancutt/deploy-aws-s3-cloudfront/README.md

 When used with the `--distribution` option, this can be used to set the invalidation path.
 If omitted, only the added, modified and deleted objects (if `--delete` option is used) are invalidated.

-This option is typically used to reduce [invalidation costs](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Invalidation.html#PayingForInvalidation) by using a wildcard pattern (e.g. `/*`).
+This option is typically used to reduce [invalidation costs](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Invalidation.html#PayingForInvalidation) by using a wildcard pattern (e.g. `--invalidation-path "/*"`).

 #### `--profile <name>`